-Statue of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests
+Statue Of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests

 As it turns out, the moment was unrelated to Women’s Day or Trump’s immigration policy, the timing of the outage was quite a coincidence.

-[Featured Image by Charles Dharapak/AP Photo]
+[Featured Image by Charles Dharapak/AP Images]